Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 All available updates are preselected for installation.
 If you do not want to install all updates, deselect unwanted updates first.
 It is strongly recommended to always install all security and recommended updates.

 To get detailed information on an update, click its title and then Details.
-The information will be displayed in a box beneath the package list.
+The information is displayed in a box beneath the package list.

 3. Click Install Updates to start the installation.